-Our expertise is the study of the activity that spontaneously emerges from the cortical network, the mechanisms that regulate it, the information it encodes, and the consequences of this activity upon the network.
-We also concentrate on the altered patterns of the emergent activity in transgenic mice that are models of different neurological disorders.
-The understanding of these changes reveals the underlying mechanisms and their possible reversion with treatment.
+The expertise of the Cortical Networks Group is the study of the activity generated by the cerebral cortex network, both spontaneous and evoked, the mechanisms that regulate it, the information it encodes, and the consequences of this activity upon the network.
+We also study altered patterns of the emergent activity in transgenic mice that are models of different neurological disorders.
+The understanding of these changes reveals the underlying mechanisms and their possible reversion by treatments that we investigate.

-Maria V. SANCHEZ-VIVES (female) is ICREA Research Professor at Institut d'Investigacions Biomediques August Pi Sunyer in Barcelona where she is head of the Systems Neuroscience group.
+Maria V. SANCHEZ-VIVES (female) MD, PhD, is ICREA Research Professor at Institut d'Investigacions Biomediques August Pi Sunyer in Barcelona where she is head of the Systems Neuroscience group.
+Dr Sanchez-Vives has published over 100 scientific articles, has supervised 22 doctoral theses, has experience as partner/coordinator of over 15 national and international consortia, as well as experience on innovation, being founder of an SME.

-- Study of cortical network dynamics in preparations in vitro and in vivo (anaesthetized and awake) - Modelling of cortical circuits - Mechanisms of generation of rhythmic patterns
+- Cortical network dynamics in in vitro and in vivo in spontaneous activity, sensory processing and behaviour - Modelling of cortical circuits

+Cellular and network mechanisms of rhythmic patterns and synchronization.